 ① Won’t I get a flat battery if I leave my sidelights on all night?

 Sidelights are designed to be used overnight—so it would be pretty rubbish if they drained your battery!
-Thankfully, sidelights have a very low wattage, which enables you to leave them on for several hours, without having to jumpstart your car afterwards.
+Thankfully, they have a very low wattage.
+That enables you to leave them on for several hours, without having to jumpstart your car afterwards.

-Aside from the laws about parking, there is one other rule about using your car’s sidelights.
-You are allowed to drive on your sidelights at night, but only if the road you’re travelling on is well-lit and has a maximum speed limit of 30 mph.
-However, you’ll still benefit from using your headlights in such circumstances—so why create unnecessary extra work for yourself, switching back and forth?
+You are allowed to drive on your sidelights at night, but only if you’re travelling on a well-lit road with a maximum speed limit of 30 mph.
+However, you’ll still benefit from using your headlights in such circumstances, so we’d always recommend using them instead.
+Anyway, why create unnecessary extra work for yourself, switching back and forth?

 ③ If I have Daytime Running Lights, do I still need to use my sidelights?

-If your car is fitted with DRLs, it is still advisable to use your sidelights as we’ve described above, as they are more suitable for dull weather.
-They also illuminate your tail lights, which helps other road users see you, without causing them to be blinded.
+If your car is fitted with DRLs, you should still use your sidelights as we’ve described above; they are more suitable for dull weather.
+That’s mostly because, unlike DRLs, they also illuminate your tail lights, which helps other road users see you.

 For any of your car’s lights to remain effective, you will need to be clean them regularly—particularly when driving in winter, when mud and grime from the roads are likely to splash up your car.
-Check that your sidelights work regularly, by turning them on then walking around the car to see that they are fully illuminated.
+Check that your parking lights work by turning them on, then walking around the car to see that they are fully illuminated.